matimar94/tranu/README.md

 # Tranu

-## Cross platform rendering library for python
+## Cross platform multimedia library for python

 ### About:
-Develop minimal games/applications with a library that abstracts multiple rendering systems to a simple wrapper.
+Develop minimal games/applications with a library that abstracts multiple media systems to a simple wrapper.

 Tranu was designed since the start with both the web and desktop in mind, with mobile as a future possibility.

-Tranu is structured to allow you to wrap multiple rendering libraries, no matter if they are all for desktop or web and choose the best one for your needs.
+Tranu is structured to allow you to wrap multiple libraries, no matter if they are all for desktop or web and choose the best one for your needs.

 ### Targets:
 - Web via Transcrypt + Canvas